Sfhnry/SofiaHenry/README.md

 ## About Me

-I am Bioinformatics student from UTM, Skudai.
+I am Bioinformatics student from UTM.

 ## My Skills